jacobcons/personal-site/content/_index.md

 A base64 encoder and decoder

 ## <a href="https://github.com/jacobcons/booking-api" target="_blank">booking-api</a>
-A REST API that handles bookings
+A REST API that handles bookings written in Go

 ## <a href="https://github.com/jacobcons/airstream-studio" target="_blank">airstream-studio</a>
 A static site built with Jekyll for Airstream Studio, a photo booth company